stephenfranklin/activity_tracking/README.md

 * Uses descriptive activity names to name the activities in the data set.
 * Appropriately labels the data set with descriptive activity names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### activity.subject.averages.txt
+The output file: 180 observations of 65 variables.

+### CodeBook.md
+Describes the variables, the data, and any transformations or work that were performed to clean up the data.